 The second result concerns the distribution of firm size.
-Again, we look separately within the native-born and immigrant populations.
+Again, we look separately within the native born and within immigrants.
 Specifically, we count the number of firms of a given size from the group's founders, normalized by the size of that group's population.
 We can consider firm size either in terms of employment or output, and here we use employment.
-Define the count of firms of a given employment size as $n_j(l{i^})$ within group j.
+Define the count of firms of a given employment size as $n_j$ $(l_i^)$ within group j.